rsreedevan/laravel-tasks-api/README.md

 git clone https://github.com/rsreedevan/laravel-tasks-api.git

 ## Run the application
-Run the following command in the terminal docker compose up --build
+Run the following command in the terminal inside the application directory

+composer install

+docker compose up --build

 Then run the migrations inside the app container